John N. Low

 Dr. Low’s research interests and courses at the Ohio State University – Newark include American Indian histories, literatures, and cultures, Native identities, American Indian religions, Indigenous canoe cultures around the world, Urban American Indians, museums, material culture and representation, memory studies, American Indian law and treaty rights, Indigenous cross-cultural connections, critical landscape studies, and Native environmental perspectives and practices.

-Book: Imprints: The Pokagon Band of Potawatomi Indians & the City of Chicago (Forthcoming, Spring 2016.
-Michigan State University Press).
+Book: Imprints: The Pokagon Band of Potawatomi Indians & the City of Chicago (East Lansing: Michigan State University Press, 2016).

 Article: “Fort Dearborn – Conflict, Commemoration, Reconciliation, and the Struggle over ‘Battle’ vs. ‘Massacre’.”
 J. Randolph Valentine and Monica Macaulay, eds., Papers of the 44th Algonquian Conference.
 Albany: SUNY Press, (May 2015).